Superkat32/have-another-pretty-particle-yayyyyyyyyy/README.md

 - `scale` (float): Determines the size of the particle.
 - `max_age` (int): Determines the max amount of ticks the particle will last.
 - `bounces` (int): Determines the amount of bounces the jellyfish will preform throughout its max age.
 This affects the animation speed, and distance traveled.
+- `color_mode` (int): ID of how to handle the start/end colors.
+  - 0: Default - Transitions between 2 colors, as given from the start/end colors.
+  - 1: Random color - If start/end colors are left as default, a random color from a preset list(mostly pastel colors) is chosen.
+If not default, the start/end colors are used as a range of where to pick the random color(e.g. white through black will choose any random color).
+  - 2: Random transition colors - If start/end colors are left as default, 2 random colors from a preset list(mostly pastel colors) will be chosen as the transition colors.
+If not default, the start/end colors are used as a range of where to pick the random colors.
-- `start_color` (Vector3f): If given, the start color of a 2 color transition.
-If not given, a single random color is chosen, and no transition happens.
+- `start_color` (Vector3f): The start color of a 2 color transition (Note: usage changes based on color mode - see above).
-- `end_color` (Vector3f): The end color of a 2 color transition.
+- `end_color` (Vector3f): The end color of a 2 color transition (Note: usage changes based on color mode - see above).

 ## Cloud
 ```Particle ID